Middle School MathematicsMathematics 6, Mathematics 7 (accel), Algebra

 Joseph wanted to nominate Liz to be the class president, but he was too shy to speak up.
 Finally, he turned to Dorothy and said "Do me a favor , will you, ------------------------------?"
 (Hint - think fractions)

 What do we call someone who makes handwritten copies of handwritten documents and is very popular?

 Math 15 is running along quite nicely.
-We have completed the unit on square roots.
-Next is going to be strategies for solving different kinds of problems.
-As stated earlier you will be responsible for any and all the work we do in this mini-class and it is part of your over all grade.
+We have covered many things this year – measurement, square roots, and percentages.
+Right now we are facing many different kinds of problems and using different strategies to solve them As stated earlier you will be responsible for any and all the work we do in this mini-class and it is part of your over all grade.
 Participation here is as important as in your algebra class.
-Unit two will be more math like than unit one- PERCENTAGES.

 WALL WORDS. – DON’T FORGET THEM- you will be quizzed on them The arrow points to the word of the week – you have to find the arrow – read the word – learn the definition – all on your own.
 REMEMBER, said words will be quizzed on.
 You just will never know when..

 As you undoubtedly remember from grade 6 and pre-algebra, we will be having assignments almost daily.
 Rule one in all my classes is “copy the problem when doing assignments”.
 The only exception is word problems.
 Here it is not copy the problem but show the process.
 A notebook is required and will be graded at the end of the year.
 Please purchase a notebook that will hold all your notes and not have to hand in several at the end of the year.
 Also DO NOT tear pages out of your math notebook to do you assignments on.
 Loose leaf note book paper for assignments – IN PENCIL.
 AND, YOUR PAPER MUST BE HEADED CORRECTLY AT ALL TIMES.
 You will also have a project to complete in the spring.
 Daily review of work is to your advantage – it sure beats cramming for tests.